unimi-dse/ea2a2607/README.md

 <h1 align="leftr">ManaSimul Package </h1>

 This package was created for the exam _Coding for Data Science and Data Management_, R module (2019/2020), Msc.Data Science and Economics, University of Milan.
-The idea behind it is managing simulated data produced by Netlogo, plotting groups of observed variables and run all possible combination of multilinear regression, thus extimating coefficient.
+The idea behind it is managing simulated data produced by Netlogo, plotting groups of observed variables and run all possible combination of multilinear regression, thus extimating coefficient and P-values.

 ## Installation